 Horizontal Masticating Juicers

 Horizontal masticating juicers are more affordable than vertical juicers.
-They are better at extracting juicer from leafy greens as well.
+They are better at extracting juice from leafy greens as well.

 They aren’t as good at juicing soft items like oranges and ripe apples.
 If those items are high on your list, go with a vertical masticating juicer.